SeabookChen/seabookchen.net/_posts/2014-02-23-how-to-get-window-size-resize-or-maximize-window-using-selenium-webdriver.md

 using `driver.Manage().Window.Size` property.
 The same [IWindow interface][IWindow interface] also defines method `Maximize()` for maximizing the window.
-Although this interface doesn't provide function to resize window directly like Ruby binding, it can be done by setting the
+Although this interface doesn't provide a function to resize window directly like Ruby binding, it can be done by setting the
 `Size` property using `System.Drawing.Size` object<sup><a href="#footnote-1">[1]</a></sup>.